input-output-hk/plinth-static-analyzer-research/audits/Aiken.md

 **May be relevant**

-- **MIN-01 Logical issue in fee settings:** Fee setting functions currently do not safeguard against the possibility of setting both the numerator and denominator of fees to zero.
-  <ins>Detectable pattern</ins>: No check on denominator and numerator value being zero.
+- **MIN-01 Logical issue in fee settings:** Fee setting functions currently do not safeguard against the possibility of setting both the numerator and denominator of fees to zero.<br><ins>Detectable pattern</ins>: No check on denominator and numerator value being zero.
-- **ORD-02 Missing check on io_ratio_denominator:** Redundancy in the validation check and lack of validation due to typo mistake.
-  <ins>Detectable pattern</ins>: duplicate checks.
+- **ORD-02 Missing check on io_ratio_denominator:** Redundancy in the validation check and lack of validation due to typo mistake.<br><ins>Detectable pattern</ins>: duplicate checks.

 **Not relevant**